 Some people only suffer mild addictions to certain substances or behaviors, and many people in this category can cut back or stop altogether.

 Often, the rewards of not using outweigh those of using that people decide to stop.

 However, in more severe cases – addiction treatment requires more extreme intervention, including therapy treatments, rehabilitation and, in some instances, prescribed medication.

 Treating addiction disease and seeking help

-At Tikvah Lake Recovery, we offer specialist, personalized rehabilitation treatments that help you overcome your addiction disease and help you become a happier, healthier version of you, a version who has control over their addictions.
+At Tikvah Lake Recovery, we offer specialist, personalized rehabilitation treatment programs that help you overcome your addiction disease, allowing you to become a happier, healthier version of yourself, one that has control over your addictions.

 To find out more about Tikvah Lake, contact us today.